Sustainable Timber Harvest on Darling Hill Parcel

 If you find yourself on the conserved Darling Ridge parcel this summer, you’ll notice that things look a bit different.
 Like how Bill Magill, which had been slowly eroding over time, is now in fabulous shape!

 Once you’ve crested the hill and entered the woods, you’ll also notice that the forest is thinned.
 This makes space for healthy trees to thrive and new space for young trees to sprout.
 You’ll see disturbed ground surface in the harvest's landing area, remaining compromised wood, and downed woody debris.
 A successful harvest operation will create woody debris and purposely leave some of the compromised wood to emulate the natural state of an unmanaged forest, providing habitat for wildlife and compost to feed the foliage.
 This debris also functions as an extra protective layer for the ground surface while the machines are in operation to avoid disturbing the soils.
 At first, these changes will be very noticeable.
-But just as it happened 20 years ago, when this property was last harvested, soon the grass will grow in and the healthier forest will integrate the changes.
+But just as it happened 20 years ago, when this property was last harvested, the grass will soon grow in and the healthier forest will integrate the changes.

 The Northeast Kingdom upholds a lasting tradition of working landscapes and shared land use, from hunting grounds to maple sugaring stands, pasture lands to timber harvests, even recreational trails for all.
 KT seeks to embrace this long-standing legacy of a working landscapes, while embodying the fact that recreation and active resource management can coexist.
 We believe that a holistic land stewardship approach strives for forest health, and is a powerful alternative to land development and permanent land-use change.
 We support conservation that involves thoughtful resource production to improve long-term forest health and support the local economy.
 KT’s Executive Director Abby Long is proud to serve on Vermont’s Forest Future Advisory Panel advocating for recreation as part of Vermont’s forest economy.